abhav/nvd_scrapper/README.md

 Note:

-1. Indices can be created o speed up execution.
+1. Indices can be created to speed up execution.
 For example if we add indices to find the most vulnerable products

 	--CREATE INDEX product_type ON product(type);

 	--DROP INDEX product_type;

 	CREATE INDEX product_type ON product(type, subtype, version );

-EXPLAIN ANALYZE SELECT type, subtype, version, COUNT(id) AS most_vulnerable
+	EXPLAIN ANALYZE SELECT type, subtype, version, COUNT(id) AS most_vulnerable FROM     product
-	FROM     product
 		GROUP BY type, subtype, version
 		ORDER BY most_vulnerable DESC
 		LIMIT    10;

 	With No indices:
 	- Successfully run.
 Total query runtime: 3 secs 236 msec.

 	With type as indice: (Not significant improvement)
 	- Successfully run.
 Total query runtime: 3 secs 19 msec.

 	With multiple indices: (significant improvement))
 	- Successfully run.
 Total query runtime: 1 secs 333 msec.

 	Similarly, we can make indices for query 2: by column name - Rounded_Score abd type

 	Decision to add indices is based on user requirements(balancing space vs time).

 2. These 23 records were not following the configuration cpe pattern of node -> child for operator 'AND'
  - Error in cpe Extraction from cve_id: CVE-2017-14023